openstack/designate/doc/source/install.rst

    Change the wanted configuration settings to match your environment, the file is in the `etc` folder::

-   $ vi moniker-agent.conf
+   $ vi designate-agent.conf

    Refer to :doc:`configuration` details on configuring the service.

 3. Start the agent service::

-   $ moniker-agent
+   $ designate-agent

 Installing the API